About

 POST-GRANT PROCEEDINGS

 • T-Mobile & Verizon v.
-Kaifi, LLC (Control Nos.
-90/014,798 and and 90/014,808) – Defending U.S. Patent No. 6,922,728 in two merged ex parte reexaminations, requested by T-Moblie and Verizon, respectively.
-The patent relates to switching networks connections for a mobile communication device and covers WiFi calling technology.
-Pending.
+KAIFI, LLC (Control Nos.
+90/014,798 and 90/014,808) – Lead counsel defending U.S. Patent No. 6,922,728 in two merged ex parte reexaminations, requested by T-Mobile and Verizon, respectively.
+The patent relates to switching network connections for a mobile communication device and covers WiFi calling technology.
+All claims confirmed as patentable; new claim added.

 • Flywheel Sports, Inc. v.
 Peloton Interactive, Inc. (IPR2019-00294, IPR2019-00295, IPR2019-0564, and IPR2019-01411) – Lead counsel representing the owner of several patents for at-home exercise cycling technology.
 Settled under confidential terms two weeks before the oral hearing in the first three cases.
 The petitioner filed this paper in the related district court case.